robtweed/threads/README.md

 It consists of four components:

 - a master Node server process that is 100% asynchronous and non-blocking
-- a pool of child Node processes that only ever handle a single action/request at a time
+- a pool of child Node processes that **only ever handle a single action/request at a time**
 - a queue of pending actions/requests
 - a queue processor that attempts to allocate requests/actions on the queue to available child Node processes

-The child processes persist throughout the lifetime of the master Node server process, so there is no setup/teardown overhead or delay when handling requests/actions: the child processes, if available, are instantaneously available for messaging by the master process.
+The child processes persist throughout the lifetime of the master Node server process, so there is no setup/teardown overhead or delay when handling requests/actions: the child processes that are flagged as being in the *available process pool* are instantaneously available for use by the master process.

+It's the fact that the Child Node Processes only ever handle a single request at a time that is what makes it possible for them to support synchronous coding, since they don't need to worry about blocking anyone else.

 Note: *threads* is completely event-driven with no polling overheads.